gaenseklein/slidenotes/tutorials/welcome.md

 ##hello world

-that's all you really need to start your first presentation. so why don't you hit `escape` and try it yourself? play a bit with the text on *this slide*. when you are finished, continue on the next slide ➡︎
+that's all you really need to start your first presentation. so why don't you hit `escape` and try it out yourself? play a bit with the text on *this slide*. when you are finished, continue on the next slide ➡︎